Ariel view of Queenstown on the South Island in New Zealand

 The trip to Milford Sound takes us up and over a mountain pass and back down to sea level.
 We are then herded onto the boat that will take us on our 2.5 hour cruise of the Sound.

-Every minute of the time on the water is filled with immeasurable wonder.
-I’ve taken a few boat trips in my time—I live on an island, after all—but the cruise on Milford Sound on a sharp, sunny day at the end of February will remain an all-time high point.
+Every minute spent on the water is filled with immeasurable wonder.
+I’ve taken a few boat trips in my time— I live on an island, after all — but the cruise on Milford Sound on a sharp, sunny day at the end of February will remain an all-time high point.

 The boat sails past waterfalls that tumble down streaked cliffs to throw rainbows into the ocean.